 - Change the conditions – If the air is less humid, the soil less moist or the temperature less warm, this will reduce the number of mushrooms that appear.
 Unfortunately, the conditions that are ideal for mushrooms are also ideal for most houseplants, so by changing the conditions you may harm the houseplant itself.

-Getting rid of mushrooms in houseplants is hard.
-But mushrooms growing in houseplant soil will not harm your plant nor will they harm you unless you eat them.
+Getting rid of mushrooms in houseplants is hard, but mushrooms growing in houseplant soil won’t harm your plant nor will they harm you unless you eat them.
 You may want to consider just letting them grow.
 If you want to get whimsical, you could add a few animal or fairy figurines near them and create a little forest garden right inside your house.